 Why I love this Enchilada sauce recipe

-I love this enchilada sauce recipe for several reasons.
+I love this enchilada sauce recipe for several reasons:

 - It's completely customizable.
 Add a little more cumin or chili powder if you'd like.
 And if you want more spice, add a bit of cayenne.

-ingredients needed to make this sauce
+Ingredients needed to make enchilada sauce from scratch

 - Tomato paste (we use this kind and love it because it only has one ingredient!)